-We have all heard in the past, like a few years ago that Virtual Reality will be the next revolution.
-First the PC revolution, then the Internet revolution, then the Mobile revolution, and then it was proposed that VR would be the next big storm…and we’re still waiting.
+We have all heard in the past, like a few years ago, that Virtual Reality will be the next revolution.
+First, the PC revolution, then the Internet revolution, then the Mobile revolution, and then it was proposed that VR would be the next big storm…and we’re still waiting.
 When will we see VR Headsets for Productivity?

-Here are our top 5 VR/AR headsets that can do the job:
+Here are our top 5 VR headsets for productivity that can do the job:

-For overall build quality and performance, the Valve Index was the clear front-runner with HTC Vive Pro not far behind.
+For overall build quality and performance, the Valve Index was the clear front-runner, with the HTC Vive Pro not far behind.
 If you have the money to spend for the high-end then it is worth it.

-It might be noted at the time of this writing, the Oculus 2 were recalled to replace the face mask.
+It might be noted at the time of this writing, that the Oculus 2 was recalled to replace the face mask.
 So availability is difficult at the moment.
-If you own an Oculus 2 you can go to this link to fill out a form for a free replacement – Oculus safety alert – recall instructions
+If you own an Oculus 2, you can go to this link to fill out a form for a free replacement – Oculus safety alert – recall instructions

 In terms of price and value for a professional environment, where multiple people will be continually using the device, I think the HP Reverb Professional is moving in the right direction with a quality device with a decent price point but also has the replaceable face mask/nose guard.